HemanjaliK/midterm/readme.md

 EAFP (Easier to Ask for Forgiveness than Permission)

 This strategy is preferred in Python and involves trying to perform the operation and handling the exception if it fails.
-This approach is visible in the execute_command method of CommandHandler, where it attempts to execute a command and catches a KeyError if the command does not exist.
+This approach is visible in the '**execute_command**' method of '**CommandHandler**', where it attempts to execute a command and catches a '**KeyError**' if the command does not exist.

-Usage: See CommandHandler for an EAFP example.
+- **Usage:** See CommandHandler for an EAFP example.

 (link for the video):